joshdales/tundra-css/README.md

 - https://cdn.jsdelivr.net/npm/tundra-css/index.min.css

 ## Compatibility
-This has been built with newer devices in mind - a lot of the colour palette uses the P3 colour gamut, I've provided fallbacks for that if your monitor doesn't support it.
-Though if you bowser doesn't support the `@supports` rule I guess that you are out of luck 😢.
+This has been built with newer devices in mind - a lot of the colour palette uses the P3 colour gamut, however I've provided fallbacks for that if your display doesn't support it.

+Though if you bowser doesn't support custom properties or the `@supports` rule I guess that you are out of luck 😢.
 Should be good as long as your browser has been updated since 2016.

 ## SCSS
 There are SCSS variables and mixins provided which you can use if you want to override or change things up.
 But you shouldn't really need them.